-The Office of Career Services is excited to be able to offer annual ESF Career Fellowships to students as part of the Betsy and Jesse Fink Career Development Program.
+The Office of Career Services is excited to be able to offer annual Career Fellowships to students as part of the Betsy and Jesse Fink Career Development Program.
 We strongly encourage you to learn about Fellowship opportunities, review examples of what past selected recipients have used Fellowship funding for, and to submit an application this upcoming year.
-You can learn more about the ESF Career Fellowships online, at monthly information sessions (see Application Timeline below), and through meeting with a Career Advisor.
+You can learn more about the Career Fellowships online, at monthly information sessions, and through meeting with a Professional Staff member in our office.

 Fellowship applicants must demonstrate:

 - Dedication to the environment and their field of study;